PamNawi/YellowQuartz/content/Study Notes/Project Managment/Scrum Methodology/_Glossary/Scrum Master.md

-Tags: #Scrum #ScrumMaster #ScrumTeam
+---
+tags:
+  - Scrum
+  - ScrumMaster
+  - ScrumTeam
+---

-The Scrum Master is accountable for the Scrum Team’s effectiveness.
+The Scrum Master is accountable for the [[Scrum Team]]’s effectiveness.
 They do this by enabling the Scrum Team to improve its practices, within the Scrum framework.

 Scrum Masters are true leaders who serve the Scrum Team and the larger organization.